 Ruby-throated hummingbirds are bright emerald or golden-green on the back and crown, with gray-white underparts.
 Males have a brilliant iridescent red throat that looks dark when it’s not in good light.

 Weighing a mere .1 ‒ .3 ounces, hummingbirds are the smallest of all birds.
-There are 320 species in the Americas, but the ruby-throated hummingbird is the only one typically found in Illinois, according to District environmental interpreter Abby Dean.
+There are 320 species in the Americas, but the ruby-throated hummingbird is the only one typically found in Illinois.

 They are master flyers that can fly straight and fast but also stop instantly, hover and adjust their position up, down or backwards with exquisite control.

 Hummingbirds overwinter in Central America and fly over the Gulf of Mexico all in one flight.
-To prepare for the trek, they double their weight one week before their flight, Dean said.
+To prepare for the trek, they double their weight one week before their flight.

-Hummingbirds can be heard by the “hum” of their flapping wings, similar to the sound of a light saber, Dean said.
-You can also hear their “chatter,” which sounds like high-pitched dolphin chatter, she said.
+Hummingbirds can be heard by the “hum” of their flapping wings.
+You can also hear their “chatter,” which sounds like high-pitched dolphin chatter.
 To hear the sounds of a hummingbird, visit Cornell Laboratory’s allaboutbirds.com.

 Hummingbirds are in Illinois from roughly May to September or October.
 While there have been scattered hummingbirds in Illinois in March, they typically arrive in the area in May.
 You can track their migration on hummingbird.net.